Life Insurance in Germany: The Definitive Guide (2025)

 • Supporting daily living expenses: To help your family maintain their current standard of living without immediate financial pressure.

-While the idea of life insurance can be uncomfortable since it involves thinking about death, having a policy in place provides peace of mind.
-It’s essential to ensure your loved ones are protected and won’t face unnecessary financial burdens during an already challenging time.
+While the idea of life insurance can be uncomfortable since it involves thinking about dying unexpectedly, having a policy in place provides peace of mind.
+It’s essential to ensure your loved ones have financial security and won’t face unnecessary burdens during an already challenging time.

-As we just discussed, life insurance provides financial protection for your loved ones in case of death.
+As we just discussed, life insurance provides financial protection for your loved ones in case of the death of the insured person.

-When purchasing a policy, you select a “death benefit” — the amount your beneficiaries receive if you pass away.
-To keep the policy active, you pay monthly premiums, which are influenced by factors such as age, health, medical history, and coverage amount.
+When purchasing a policy, you select a “death benefit” — the fixed sum your beneficiaries receive from the insurance company if you pass away.
+To keep the policy active, you pay monthly premiums, which are influenced by factors such as age, medical history, and insured sum amount.

 What types of life insurance are available in Germany?